Dimitri Marick: Development

 Former head writers Agnes Nixon and Lorraine Broderick created the character Dimitri Marick in 1991.
 His original purpose was to rescue Natalie Marlowe from the well her sister, Janet Green, trapped her in.
 He was also designed as a rival for Natalie's current love interest, Trevor Dillon.
-Trevor and Natalie were a popular couple at that point and the writers wanted to create a viable obstacle for them. eally exciting, romantic, handsome leading man, so that there would be a real impediment; you know we'd have a really exciting love story between Trevor and somebody as different from Trevor as we could get...because Trevor is a wonderful, warm, teddy bear, lovable, down-to-earth, right-out-there guy- and Dimitri is very much opposite from that."
+Trevor and Natalie were a popular couple at that point and the writers wanted to create a viable obstacle for them.
+Really exciting, romantic, handsome leading man, so that there would be a real impediment; you know we'd have a really exciting love story between Trevor and somebody as different from Trevor as we could get...because Trevor is a wonderful, warm, teddy bear, lovable, down-to-earth, right-out-there guy- and Dimitri is very much opposite from that."
 Broderick characterized the character in an interview with Soap Opera Update, stating:

 He's certainly a man who wants to be in control.
 He's a very strong man, he's a very passionate man.
 He's had a troubled, tragic background, and is just beginning to come out into the world again after being quite reclusive for the past fifteen years.
 He is guarded, and he plays everything close to the vest.
 He is very slow to let other people in- except Natalie, with whom he feels a special and unique bond, because he rescued her and because he fell in love with her very quickly, which we hope will be part of the mystery.

 Nixon and Broderick also crafted the character as a darkly brooding and mysterious man in the same vein as gothic literary heroes such as Heathcliff from Wuthering Heights, Edward Rochester from Jane Eyre, and Maxim de Winter from Rebecca.
 Nixon used these characters as inspiration for Dimitri because, as she told Soap Opera Weekly, "In doing the 'stolen life' story, I felt that we needed something to follow that was also a little larger than life, very romantic, and gothic."
 The characters played a part in shaping Dimitri as well as his environment and storylines.
 Maxim de Winter's estate, Manderley, provided the inspiration for Dimitri's Pine Valley estate, Wildwind.
 The design was taken from both the description in Du Maurier's book and the depiction from the film Rebecca, a 1940 adaptation of the novel by Alfred Hitchcock.
 Like Mr. Rochester, the wife Dimitri falsely claims died years ago is revealed to be alive just before his marriage to another woman.